kyleshevlin/blog/src/posts/published/the-twitch-stream/index.md

 ---
-tags: ['LiveCoding', 'React']
+tags: ['Live Coding', 'React']
-date: "2017-10-12"
+date: '2017-10-12'
-slug: "the-twitch-stream"
+slug: 'the-twitch-stream'
-subtitle: "or How I Can Teach Others and Feel Less Lonely While Working on Side Projects"
+subtitle: 'or How I Can Teach Others and Feel Less Lonely While Working on Side Projects'
-title: "The Twitch Stream!"
+title: 'The Twitch Stream!'
 ---

 I want to let everyone know that I am now streaming on Twitch!
 Not this very moment of course (or maybe, depends when you read this), but at this general period of time.